O-JounLee/O-JounLee.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
-description: Open datasets and open source implementations created by members and collaborators of <a href="https://nslab-cuk.github.io/">the Network Science Lab</a> are available via the following links.
+description: Open datasets and open source implementations created by members and collaborators of <a href="https://nslab-cuk.github.io/"> the Network Science Lab </a> are available via the following links.
 nav: true
 nav_order: 4
 ---